Sergei2404/hapi-token/README.md

 }
 ```

-6. Create trait with callback
+6. Create a trait with a callback
 ```rust
 #[ext_contract(ext_self)]
 pub trait ExtContract {